SLE313 - Forensic Analysis and Interpretation

 SLE112, SLE155 and one of SLE111 or SLE132.
 A level 2 or level 3 chemistry unit is recommended.

-2 x 1 hour class per week, 1 x 1 hour seminar per week, 1 x 6 hour practical per trimester (Crime Scene House), 2 x 4 hour practical session per trimester.
-Students may be required to go on a site visit to a forensic laboratory.
+2 x 1 hour lectures per week, 1 x 1 hour seminar per week, 1 x 6 hour practical experience (laboratory) per trimester (Crime Scene House), 2 x 4 hour practical experience (laboratory) per trimester.

 Unit Fee Information